 We have been dealing with a vendor of ours for on-hold messages for many years.
-I send them a Word file with the hold messages, their studio records them, and they send us a wave file back which we upload into the voice mail console.
+I send them a Word file with the hold messages, their studio records them, and they send us a wave file back which we upload into the voicemail console.

 So this morning at 5 am I received an email from that vendor with an attached zip file, suggesting that was a new wave file for upload.
 While I have my first espresso waking up, I use an iPad Pro to handle my email and forwarded to my tech team at KnowBe4.
 I never looked at the Zip file.
-I should have known better and use the Phish Alert button instead.
+I should have known better and used the Phish Alert button instead.